Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Problem statement and methodology

-and seek a probabilistic form of the inversion.
+where $\noise$ is normally distributed about zero mean, $\normaldist(\noise| 0,\noisecovar)$, and the sensor noise is assumed independent and identically distributed, so that its covariance is $\noisecovar = \noisevar\ident$ with $\ident \in \Reals^{\measdim\times\measdim}$ the identity.
+We seek a probabilistic form of the inversion of (\ref{eq:noisyobs}) when set equal to $\truemeas$.
 That is, we seek the conditional probability distribution of states based on the observed data, $\probdist(\state|\truemeas)$: the peaks of this distribution would represent the most probable state(s) based on the measurements, and the breadth of the peaks would represent our uncertainty about the answer.
-Using Bayes' theorem, the conditional probability of the state given an observation, $\probdist(\state|\meas)$, is regarded as a posterior distribution,